suborbital/vektor/docs/README.md

+# Vektor has been deprecated.
+It is being absorbed into the [E2 Core repo](https://github.com/suborbital/e2core).
+No further releases will be published in this project.

 # The Vektor Guide 🗺

 Vektor's goal is to help you develop web services faster.
 Vektor handles much of the boilerplate needed to start building a Go server, so you can serve a request in less than 10 lines of code: